pberba/pberba.github.io/security/_posts/2025-11-15-playing-with-hidden-applescripts.md

 ![](/assets/posts/20251115/02-read-vs-run.png)

-This can be an interesting gotcha since an analyst can find themselves analyzing a data in the AppleScript, not knowing the the real payload is in the resource fork.
-For example, if an user tries to upload the `update_plain.scpt` through the VirusTotal over the web UI, only the data fork will be be analyzed.
+This can be an interesting gotcha since an analyst can find themselves analyzing some file, not knowing the the real payload is hiding in the resource fork.
+Moreover, if the analyst tries to upload the `update_plain.scpt` through the VirusTotal over the web UI, only the data fork will be be analyzed and the hidden payload is stripped in the process.

 #### Example 2: Difference between read vs compile